September 1, 2008

 sneakers11.jpg

 In its own small way, The Girl in the Sneakers is quite profound (in the same way that I remember vividly those ABC Afterschool Specials when I was growing up).
-It took the issues seriously, it put itself on the ground level with the problem, not condescending or taking a "this too shall pass" attitude which is off-putting to teenagers ... and it created a character we could invest in.
+It took the issues seriously, it put itself on the ground level with the problem, not condescending or taking a “this too shall pass” attitude which is off-putting to teenagers, and it created a character that was interesting to watch.

-I am still left with the image of Tadai, draped in her veil and trenchcoat, teetering along on the curb (she likes to walk on the edge, like a tightrope), her white sneakers making their way tentatively along the narrow path.
-Her dream (and she admits that it is crazy) is to walk from one side of Tehran to the other, ONLY walking on the very edge of the curb.
-A nice metaphor, not too overdone ... and it also emphasizes, through the sneakers, that this girl is really just a child, and not to forget that.
+I am still left with the image of Tadai, draped in her veil and trenchcoat, teetering along on the curb, her white sneakers making their way tentatively along the narrow path.
+She likes to walk on the edge of the curb.
+She makes a personal challenge out of it.
+This behavior also emphasizes, if we didn’t already get it from the sneakers themselves, that this girl is really just a child, and not to forget that.

 Be kind to the child.
 Let her have her experience.
 She'll be okay in the end.